Jay Randolph: NBC Sports

 Randolph also worked for NBC Sports television in the 1970s and '80s, announcing a wide variety of events including the National Football League, Major League Baseball, college football, college basketball, PGA Tour and LPGA golf, the Professional Bowlers Association, and three Olympic Games and the Breeders' Cup.

 Later career

 Randolph called play-by-play for baseball's Cincinnati Reds in 1988 and Florida Marlins from 1993-1996, and hosted the Marlins' TV pregame from 1997-2000.
 He later broadcast golf events for CNBC and The Golf Channel.
 From 2007-2010 he called St. Louis Cardinals games on KSDK television.
 On October 2, 2010, the day before his final Cardinal broadcast, he was honored by the team by being selected to throw out the ceremonial first pitch to longtime friend and broadcast partner Mike Shannon.
 In 2011, Randolph worked as a features reporter and interviewer for Cardinals broadcasts on Fox Sports Midwest.

-Randolph was inducted into the Texas Radio Hall of Fame in 2005 and the Missouri Sports Hall of Fame in 2008.
+Randolph was inducted into the Texas Radio Hall of Fame in 2005, Missouri Sports Hall of Fame in 2008, and the Missouri Broadcaster Association Hall of Fame in 2012.